|

 Most satisfying bird?: "finding, and then assisting other birders to see, birds that were on the county list but had no recent records at that time, so were nemesis birds for many people.
 Cape May Warbler, Bay-breasted Warbler, and Brown Thrasher are good examples."
 [Jim mentions a couple Asian pheasants as recent adventures — Elliot's Pheasant and Cabot's Tragopan].

 Worst miss?: "mega-rare pelagics — I went to extraordinary lengths to try and increase my odds of seeing some of the incredible pelagic species on the county list but came up rather short.
 Pelagic rarities really are rare and hard to see.
-No Streaked Shearwater, Short-tailed Albatross, Horned Puffin among many others."
+No Streaked Shearwater, Short-tailed Albatross, or Horned Puffin, among many others."

 Photo: 2019 at a hide for Hume's Pheasant in Asia © J. Booker |